Programme/Approved Electives for 2022/23

 Description of Module Assessment

-2,500 word problem-based group reportStudent-led, group-based, advanced geotechnical problem-solving exercise incorporating remedial recommendations and cost benefit analysis3: Essay weighted 50%
+3,500 word problem-based group reportStudent-led, group-based (<4 students), advanced geotechnical problem-solving exercise incorporating remedial recommendations and cost benefit analysis2: Individual Report weighted 60%

 Independent 3000-word ReportStudents will produce a written technical report of 3,000 words on a desk based site study to assess and evaluate the geotechnical, geoenvironmental and hydrogeological setting and potential development risks.
 Level 7 students must also include a report section covering a critical review of the monitoring, management, mitigation and latest research of the associated risks.
 Guidance and associated information will be given throughout the